jmkidd/dogmap/README.md

 to calculate statistics and compile them in a summary file, SAMPLENAME.cram.stats.txt.
 The resulting stats files can be merged into a single table for analysis and visualization using `combine-stats.py`.

 ## Known issues and next steps
 * Calculate IBS metric from collection of known samples, estimate sample sample identity/breed assignment
-* Define PAR regions on X chromosome
+* Define PAR regions on X chromosome and genotype males properly
 * Identify training set for indels
 * Define known copy-number 2 regions for normalization in QuicK-mer2 and fastCN depth-of-coverage based pipelines

+## Changes
+**23 March 2021** Proposed frozen version for use
+This is a proposed frozen version for consideration as part of Dog10K comparison.
+There are several changes:

+- Python code refactored
+- New driver script process-illumina-file.py handles samples with multiple lanes/libraries.
+BAMs are merged using samtools cat with proper header edits
+- Recommend using UU_Cfam_GSD_1.0.BQSR.DB.bed.gz for BQSR calibration
+- Reduce number of qual score bins kept, in line with https://github.com/CCDG/Pipeline-Standardization/blob/master/PipelineStandard.md.
+This results in ~25 reduction in final CRAM file size
+- Implement recompression of GVCF files.
+This results in ~37% reduction in final g.VCF.gz file size.
+- Update run-stats.py to record when there are multiple orientations reported in CollectInsertSizeMetrics.
+Reports fracton of read-pairs with the first orientation
+- Switch to bwa-mem2 version 2.1

+**8 March 2021** Initial version for testing